 While Adderall is only available in tablet or capsule presentations, some people tend to tamper with the drug, especially those with a substance use disorder.
 If you snort, inject, or smoke amphetamines, it changes how your body absorbs the medication.
-If you smoke or inject amphetamines, it leaves the body faster than if you snort or swallow it.
+If you smoke or inject amphetamines, they leave the body faster than if you snort or swallow them.

 How to Clear Your System of Adderall

-Many might try to sweat out or flush out amphetamines from their system by exercising or drinking water.
-However, the only proven way to get Adderall out of your system is by discontinue use and let your body eliminate the drug naturally.
+Many might try to sweat or flush out amphetamines from their system by exercising or drinking water.
+However, the only proven way to get Adderall out of your system is by discontinuing use and letting your body eliminate the drug naturally.
 Amphetamines detox timelines vary from person to person, but the whole process can last from four to ten days or up to three weeks.

-Some people believe that you can “sweat off Adderall” and get it out of your system with exercise.
-However, Adderall is absorbed through the gastrointestinal tract.
-It is your liver and kidneys that break down the substance to excrete it by your urine.
+Some people believe that you can “sweat Adderall out” and get it out of your system with exercise.
+However, Adderall is absorbed through the gastrointestinal tract, and it is your liver and kidneys that break down the substance to excrete it by your urine.
 If any of these organs or systems are not functioning, it can take longer for Adderall to leave your body.